matheusprv/truck-axle-detection/Dataset/README.roboflow.txt

 For state of the art Computer Vision training notebooks you can use with this dataset, visit https://github.com/roboflow/notebooks

-To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com
+To find over 100k other datasets and preplt.savefig(f"data_analysis/{self.type}_axle_localization.png")-trained models, visit https://universe.roboflow.com

 The dataset includes 1739 images.
 -axle are annotated in YOLOv11 format.